verdivictor/SimpleRAT/README.md

 # SimpleRAT
-Remote Access Terminal (simple version) in C.
+A simple Remote Access Terminal in C.

 A simple Remote Access Terminal for Windows, a client-server program which will open and listen to a socket on the server program, and connect to it from the client.